AsAboveSoBelowRPG/As-Above-So-Below/Lore/Adventures/The Murder of Jose Sujeira.md

 # Other Theories

 While speaking with the 'Unofficial Leader', the barber surgeon [[Gilherme Amêijoa]] presented the group with an interesting theory that may carry some weight.
-Apparently, the murder took place the night before an inauspicious night: a cycle of murders that occurs every 80 years.
+Apparently, the murder took place the night before an inauspicious occasion: a cycle of murders that occurs every 80 years.

 Gil presented a theory that, perhaps the murder is associated with the grim slayings that happened nearly a century ago - [[The De Cabra Murders]].
 While his proposal would require a supernatural evil to be the cause of the death, there are certainly less improbable things that the group had encountered together.
 The facts of this cycle of slayings was later validated by [[Inez Celezia]], the town's antiquarian and historian.